flyocloud/nitro-php-sdk/docs/Api/SearchApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$query = foobar; // string | The query which should be looked up in the site index.
+$query = foobar; // string | The query keyword that needs to be looked up.
+It is important to ensure that the query is properly URL encoded for accurate processing and retrieval.

 try {
     $result = $apiInstance->search($query);